What are Lambda Layers?

 The previous solution to avoid replicating code was to implement common features as isolated functions.
 In some cases, that might be the ideal solution.
 The problem is that it required an additional function invocation.
 Sometimes, this invocation needed to run in parallel, increasing function coupling and costs.

 With Layers, it’s possible to share common libraries without an additional invocation.
 Consider a simple validation that processes JSON strings used across an application, checking against a structured template.
 Instead of replicating the code in multiple functions, the validator could be implemented as a Layer.
 Each function requiring it can have the Layer attached.

 Keeping function’s package code smaller

 Having a large codebase per function can be a problem.
 It can make it more difficult to maintain and test the application, for example.
 It can make deployment slower as well.

 This is especially true for large dependencies, such as mathematical/statistical packages, video processing libraries, etc. Also when the same code features are replicated in multiple functions.

 To keep packages smaller, Layers allow isolating features that are commonly used by two or more functions.
 Instead of deploying the same code multiple times, the Layer is deployed only once.
 The Lambda platform will make sure it’s loaded with the functions that depend on it.

 Simplifies management and deployment of the main function

-By keeping function’s package smaller, deployment times are faster.
-When using large dependencies, the main function code may have only a couple megabytes, while the entire package ends up with up to 50 MB.
+By keeping the function’s package smaller, deployment times are faster.
+When using large dependencies, the main function code may have only a couple of megabytes, while the entire package ends up with up to 50 MB.